jonathan-laurent/KaTie/README.md

 #### 2. Filling in the event cache

-As previously mentioned, enumerating matchings of the query's trace pattern requires answering questions of the kind: "what is the first event in the trace with index more than $k$ that matches the defining pattern of event $e$ provided fixed values for the link agents of $e$?"
+As previously mentioned, enumerating all matchings of the query's trace pattern requires answering questions of the kind: "what is the first event in the trace with index more than $k$ that matches the defining pattern of event $e$ provided fixed values for the link agents of $e$?"
 The second step of evaluating a query consists in replaying the trace while building a data structure capable of efficiently answering such queries.
-We call this data structure _event cache_.
+We call this data structure **event cache**.

 The event cache maps any pair $(e, m)$ of an event variable $e$ and a matching $m$ of the link agents of $e$ to the sequence of all $(i, M')$ pairs where $i$ is the index of a trace event $\tau_i$ that matches the defining pattern of $e$ given $m$ and where $M'$ is the set of all matchings $m'$ of the other agents constrained by $e$ such that $\tau_i$ matches the defining pattern and all auxiliary patterns of $e$ given $m$ and $m'$.

+The event cache can be filled by performing the following action for every event $\tau_i$ in the trace and every event variable $e$ in the query:

+- Let $P$ the defining pattern of $e$.
+One computes the (possibly empty) set of all matchings of agents in $P$ for which $P$ matches $\tau_i$ as follows:
+  - Since $\tau_i$ performs a finite (and typically small) number of actions, those can be used to identify all possible matchings for all agents modified in $P$.
+  - Since $P$ is assumed to be [rooted](#invalid-queries), these matchings can be extended to cover all agents in $P$.
+- All those matchings are grouped according to their mapping of the linked agents of $e$ and one entry is added to the event cache for each resulting group.

 <details><summary><b>Example</b></summary><p>